Desktop Image: Keville, Jordan

 Change of ownership transactions

 Routinely serves a role in major change of ownership transactions for institutional providers by helping ensure those providers satisfy the extensive requirements imposed on new owners of facilities to appropriately enroll with Medicare and/or Medicaid.

-* Denotes experience completed at a prior firm
+* Denotes prior experience

 Admitted to Practice